AntsInMyEy3sJohnson/hazeltest/README.md

  (In case you're wondering right now what the heck "Map Runners" and "Queue Runners" are -- don't worry!
 We'll dive into these concepts further down below.)

+ > :warning: **Note:** By default, this Hazeltest chart launches a single instance whose Chaos Monkey feature is enabled, so worry not if you suddenly observe Hazelcast members getting terminated and restarting -- in this case, that's actually intended!

  ### Installing Prometheus